JohnProto/Projects/README.md

 You can find the code here

 ## **Tank Game**
 Made a World of Tanks similar game using Unity and utilizing C#.
 You can move your tank with the arrow keys in the keyboard and attack the enemy tank with the left click of the mouse.
 The tank has a health bar and each time it gets hit the health decreases.
 There are also some power-ups inside the arena that give your tank certain powers like faster movement.
 Lastly I developed an achievement system that when you complete certain tasks the achievement is added to your completed tasks list.
-This is a two player game that the two players play from the same keyboard using the arrow keys or the WASD keys..\
+This is a two player game that the two players play from the same keyboard using the arrow keys or the WASD keys.\
 You can find the code here